-course designed to provide students interested in engineering careers the opportunity to explore experiences related to specialized fields such as civil, mechanical, and materials engineering.
-Students will engage in research, development, planning, design, production, and project management to simulate a career in engineering.
+Principles of Engineering (PRNC ENG) is a course that focuses on the process of applying engineering, technological, scientific and mathematical principles in the design, production, and operation of products, structures, and systems.
+This is a hands-on course designed to provide students interested in engineering careers the opportunity to explore experiences related to specialized fields such as civil, mechanical, and materials Students will engage in research, development, planning, design, production, and project management to simulate a career in engineering.
 The topics of ethics and the impacts of engineering decisions are also addressed.
 Classroom activities are organized to allow students to work in teams and use modern technological processes, computers, CAD software, and production systems in developing and presenting solutions to engineering problems.